jclwilson/jclwilson.github.io/_posts/2017-01-08-read-receipts-the-death-of-john-berger.md

 ---
 title: "✓✓ Read Receipts: The Death of John Berger"
-date: 2017-01-08 00:00:00 Z
 layout: post
 redirect_from:
 image: john-berger-portrait
 image_link:
 image_caption: John Berger
 article_category:
 publisher:
-publisher_url:

 contributor:
 coverage:
 creator:
 description:
-format: article
 identifier:
 language:
 relation:
 rights:
 source:
 subject:
 ---

 On the 31st of December one extra second was added to Coordinated Universal Time.
 This resulted in a number of vital systems breaking as 2016 lingered on ever so slightly longer than they expected.
 It seemed the year wouldn’t relent.